benjamin421/aionbio/content/roadmap.md

 In clinical settings, the reliance on small molecule drugs is rooted in their ease of manufacture and the traditional pharmaceutical development model.
 These compounds typically interact with specific protein targets, aiming to modulate their activity to achieve a therapeutic effect.
 However, this approach often does not consider the multifaceted interactions that occur within biological systems.
 As a result, such interventions can be limited in their scope, failing to address the underlying complexity of many diseases.

-### Limitations and Challenges in Traditional Approaches
+### V. Limitations and Challenges in Traditional Approaches

 **Scientific Constraints**: A major scientific hurdle has been the unpredictability of outcomes in biological interventions due to the complex nature of living systems.
 Gene therapy exemplifies this challenge, with patients exhibiting highly varied responses to similar treatments.
 This variability is often rooted in factors such as genetic diversity, different cellular environments, and unique epigenetic landscapes.
 Similarly, in cancer therapy, two patients with the same cancer type might have vastly different responses to the same pharmacological treatment, influenced by variations in tumor microenvironments, genetic mutations, or immune responses.
 These cases underscore the necessity for personalized medical approaches and a deeper understanding of biological complexities to achieve consistent and reliable therapeutic outcomes.